Table of contents

 - The warehouse operator picks and packs the order.

-- The warehouse operator checks that the correct carrier has been selected for the order, and then fills in the remaining information which is required for booking transport (e.g. number of pallets or collies).
+- The warehouse operator checks that the correct carrier has been selected for the order, and then fills in the remaining information which is required for booking transport (e.g. number of packages or pallets).

 - The warehouse operator can now use the integration to send all the required data over to the TA system, with the click of a button.